 On your iPhone and iPad, you have an easy way to save your open Safari tabs as bookmarks.
 But what if you want to do this on your computer?
 Don’t worry, there’s a simple way save tabs as bookmarks in Safari on your Mac as well and this tutorial shows you how.

 While it’s awesome to have your appointments and events on your devices for quick and easy access, there may come a time when you want to print your calendar.
 Or maybe you’d like to save it so that you can share a physical copy later on.

 You can export, print, or save a calendar from the Calendar app as a PDF.
-We’ll show you how to do this on both Mac and iOS.
+We’ll show you how to do this on iPhone, iPad, and Mac.

 A few years back, Apple started hiding the Save As option from the File menu in all Mac applications, a move likely aimed at simplifying things for casual users.
 If that works great for the majority of people, power users like you and me prefer the flexibility and granularity of the Save As command.

 In this post, I will show you three ways to use Save As on Mac.
 We will look at two different keyboard shortcuts, and we'll also set up a permanent solution to bring back the Save As option in the File menu of all applications running on your Mac.